grimfiendish/StatCompare/README.md

 # StatCompare v1.8 for Vanilla World of Warcraft v 1.12.1
-StatCompare adds a stats panel next to your Character or Inspection Panes.
-Screenshot your stats for gear checks or select a target and easily compare your gear.
+StatCompare adds a stats panel next to your Character and Inspection Panes, making it easy to screenshot your stats for gear checks or compare your gear to your target.

+This version has been updated to make gear checks easier by showing the list of equipped item names and their enchants, as well as all active buffs.

 ## Screenshot